nguyendinhduc/deprecate-gs-device-detection/README.md

 What you'll build
 -----------------

-You'll create a Spring MVC application that detects the device viewing and switches views dynamically.
+You'll create a Spring MVC application that detects the type of device that is accessing your web site and that switches views dynamically based on that device type.

 What you'll need
 ----------------